cagnulein/QZCompanionNordictrackTreadmill/README.md

 your treadmill in order to use manual mode.
 However, you do not need an iFit subscription to use the treadmills manual mode.

+**Installation Instructions:**

+QZ Companion can be installed in one of two ways.
+Both methods make no changes to the underlying Android or iFit structure and can be easily removed via an uninstall script or by doing a treadmill factory reset.

-**Installation Instructions:** If you have USB debugging mode enabled and know your treadmills IP, you can skip to step 4.
+If you have USB debugging mode enabled and know your treadmills IP, you can skip to step 4.

 1. Factory reset the treadmill.
 It is highly recommended that you